 Doctoral Programs in Art Therapy

-Doctoral programs in art therapy are not as common as master's degree programs.
-Doctoral programs require students to have a master's degree in art therapy before being admitted.
+Doctoral programs in art therapy are not as common as master's degree programs, and require students to have a master's degree in art therapy before admittance.
 Additionally, candidates must have experience as an art therapist.
-Both professional and research doctoral programs are available in art therapy, and both types of programs take 2-3 years to complete.
+Both professional and research doctoral programs in art therapy take 2-3 years to complete.

 Research doctoral programs focus more on preparing students to conduct original research and teach at the collegiate level.
-Many programs require a comprehensive exam, and some require either a dissertation or a special culminating project.
-Some programs require a practicum as well.
+Common requirements are a comprehensive exam, a dissertation or special culminating project and a practicum, depending on the school.

 Graduate art therapy programs are commonly found at private schools, though there are approved programs offered at public schools as well.
 Applicants with undergraduate degrees in a related field, such as art or psychology, will have the best prospects for acceptance into a graduate program.